North-East-India-Community/welcome/README.md

 - There will be one meet-up on last Saturday of every month.
 The first meet-up will be onboarding.
 - We will share updates on whenever next time the applications gets open.

+# 🤔 How to join this intiative

+Get prepared and fill out this form : [bit.ly/neindia-ci](https://bit.ly/neindia-ci).
+Give it a shot for yourself.

+## Points to keep in mind while filling the form.
+- Be who you are.
+- Tell us your story.
+- Do not copy answers from internet.
+- Give detailed responses.

 # ✅ Need help